The UK's vote to leave the European Union is set to herald major changes in business, economic and political life in this country.

-However, as the former Competition and Markets Authority (CMA) chairman, Lord Currie, recently noted: “Brexit is likely to guarantee a big increase in the CMA’s workload and its role in the world” – particularly in the case of large scale mergers.
+However, as has been noted by the former Competition and Markets Authority (CMA) chairman, Lord Currie, “Brexit is likely to guarantee a big increase in the CMA’s workload and its role in the world” – particularly in the case of large scale mergers.

 At the moment, under the “one stop shop” principle, if companies receive EU merger clearance they do not have to seek UK merger clearance.
 With the UK no longer a member of the EU, such mergers would need separate approval from the EU and UK competition authorities.